Bill Oberst Jr.: Film and television

 The 2012 Shockfest Film Festival in Hollywood, CA featured the Shocker Awards.
 Jourdan McClure's Children of Sorrow won 'Best Film' and Bill Oberst Jr. won 'Best Actor'.

 In March 2012, the UK-based site Erebus Horror named Bill Oberst Jr. the "King of Horror" following a vote from their readers.

 In 2017, the iHolly International Film Festival awarded Bill Oberst Jr. their Life-Time Achievement Award.
 In 2021, Horror Fuel Magazine announced that Oberst will co star in the 2022 horror film Jasper, alongside Kane Hodder, Bill Moseley and Michael Berryman.

+Personal life

+Oberst is a gay Christian.
+Discussion of this identity was a primary part of his stage show In His Image – Biology and Sexual Orientation from a Christian Perspective.